thoughtspot/thoughtspot.github.io/_admin/backup-restore/configure-backup.md

 ---
 title: [Configure periodic backups]
-keywords: tbd
+summary: Learn how to configure automatic periodic backups.
-last_updated: tbd
+last_updated: 2/27/2020
-toc: false
+toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can configure ThoughtSpot to backup automatically at specified times.
 The policy allows you to control the type, frequency, retention periods (first-in-first-out), and output location for a periodic backup.

 A periodic backup uses the same steps as creating a backup manually.
-However, you do not need to specify a snapshot name, the system uses the most recent backup.
+However, you do not have to specify a snapshot name, the system uses the most recent backup.
 You can backup to a local file system or [mount a NAS (network attached storage) file system]({{ site.baseurl }}/admin/setup/NAS-mount.html#) to hold the backup.
 A NAS is recommended.
 Make sure you have adequate space to store the number of backups you want to archive.

+## Default policy format

 The format for a policy includes the following: